Trump Biographer Predicts President Will Lose In 2020

-President Donald Trump will lose in 2020, according to his biographer and executive editor of Bloomberg Opinion Tim O’Brien.
+President Donald Trump will lose in 2020, according to his biographer and executive editor of Bloomberg Opinion, Tim O’Brien.

-O’Brien, who wrote TrumpNation: The Art of Being the Donald, explained why he believes Trump will not win his second term to MSNBC in an interview broadcast Friday, Raw Story reports.
+O’Brien, who wrote TrumpNation: The Art of Being the Donald, explained why he believes Trump will not win his second term to MSNBC in an interview broadcast on Friday, Raw Story reports.

 What prompted the discussion was a New York Times report published earlier this week, which — as it is based on Trump’s tax returns leaked to the publication — revealed that the president spent an entire decade in red, losing over $1 billion between 1985 and 1994.
 Perceived by many as a savvy businessman, Trump appears to have gone through quite a bit of turbulence in his career.

 As Joy Reid pointed out, Trump ran in 2016 on a populist platform, promising to help the American working class.
-The public perception of him as a successful businessman who makes deals and gets things done may have helped Trump win in 2016, but the image the president had been cultivating for years may have been shatter by the NYT report which paints an unflattering picture of a struggling, incompetent businessman.
+The public perception of him as a successful businessman who makes deals and gets things done may have helped Trump win in 2016, but the image the president had been cultivating for years may have been shattered by the NYT report which paints an unflattering picture of a struggling, incompetent businessman.

 According to Tim O’Brien, this could play a key role in 2020 and make matters more complicated for President Trump, perhaps even becoming a major obstacle.
 The writer described Trump’s 2016 economic populism as “one of the great hoaxes” that the president had perpetrated, posing as “a friend of the little guy,” going on to suggest that the president can no longer count on that asset.